top of page

 "My child loves everything about MadFiddle.
 Thank you not only for teaching them how to play the fiddle, but how to be musicians."

-"Madfiddle has been nothing short of medicinal...the community, atmosphere and melodies feed her soul...What you do has sprinkled some magic into her school and home life too."
+"Madfiddle has been nothing short of medicinal...the community, atmosphere and melodies feed her soul...What you do has also sprinkled some magic into her school and home life."

 "Thank you for helping us raise our son."